ClareJolly/progress-tracker-system/README.md

 `yarn build` will update the files but also push to github

-The files will appear in the `progress-main.md` file all linked up and the weekly reports will appear in a list in their appropriate month
+The files will appear in the `progress-main.md` file all linked up and the weekly reports will appear in a list in their appropriate month and sprints appearing under that section.

 ---

-### Links
+### Check out some examples

 [Link to progress main page](/progress-main.md) - No example data